Loading...

 Number of EHCPs

-• Oldham LA still have a higher rate of children and young people with EHCPs than nationally, regionally and statistical neighbours.
+• Oldham as a local authority still has a higher rate of children and young people with EHCPs than national, regional and statistical neighbours averages.

 Requests and assessment

 • The number of assessments carried out and the percentage of assessments resulting in an EHCP being issued both increased with a much higher percentage than national resulting in a decision not to issue a plan.
-Nationally this decreased from 5.8% in 2022 to 5.1% in 2023, locally Oldham saw a decrease from 16.9% in 2022 to 14.4% for 2023.
+Nationally this increased from 5.1% in 2023 to 6.1% in 2024, locally Oldham saw a increase from 14.4% in 2023 to 19.1% for 2024.

 Rate of EHCPs, excluding exceptions, issued within 20 weeks